Natural Environment

 Contact

 The Ennstal visitor centre lies on the Enns River between Reichraming and Grossraming.
 Its “Wunderwelt Waldwildnis” exhibition provides insights into the flora and fauna and describes how it was transformed from a commercial to a primeval forest.
-The centre is pleased to own it’s own cinema, where visitors can lose themselves in the secluded gorges of the Hintergebirge and learn alongside the black stork and lynx.
+The centre offers it’s own cinema, where visitors can lose themselves in the secluded gorges of the Hintergebirge alongside the black stork and lynx.
 A forest workshop, information point and a visit to the National Park shop are just some of the great ways you can enhance your trip.

 Contact